 Next, define the $R$-homomorphism $\pi:S \rightarrow S$ such that $\pi(\prod u_{ij}^{s_{ij}}) = \prod u_{ij}^{s_{ij}}$ and $\pi(\prod u_{ij}^{s'_{ij}})=0$ if $s'_{ij} \neq s_{ij}$.
 Then $\pi(g) = C.\prod u_{ij}^{s_{ij}}f$ and we have $\pi(g) \in \pi(\frakm^{[p^e]}) \subseteq \frakm^{[p^e]}$.
 But $s_{ij} \leq p^e-1$, so $\prod u_{ij}^{s_{ij}} \notin \frakm^{[p^e]}$, which means $f \in \frakm^{[p^e]}$.
 However that means $f \in \frakm^{[p^e]} \cap R = \frakn^{[p^e]}$, a contradiction.
 Therefore $(L^c)^{[t_k-1/p^e]} = S$, and therefore $\Lce_S(L^c) \geq \Lce_R(I^c)$, and thus $\Lce_R(I^c) = \Lce_S(L^c)$, as desired.

-\end{proof} With the above result, we can prove our main result now. \begin{proof}[Proof of Theorem \ref{main_thm}] Let $P$ be the maximal prime factor of the coefficients of all the $f_1,...,f_r$.
-Denote $a \operatorname{ mod } p$ by $a_p$.
-Then for any $p > P$, $(f_i)_p$ is not zero, and also by construction $(g_i)_p$ is not zero.
+\end{proof} With the above result, we can prove our main result now. \begin{proof}[Proof of Theorem \ref{main_thm}] Let $P$ be a prime number large enough such that for any $p > P$, $(f_i)_p$ is nonzero for all $1 \leq i \leq r$ and $I_p$ is equidimensional of height $c$.
+By construction each $(g_i)_p$ is nonzero as well.

 By Theorem \ref{fpt<lct} and Theorem \ref{diff_fpt_lct}, there exists a constant $\epsilon_1 > 0$ such that for any prime $p$ we have

 By Lemma \ref{fpt=cfpt} the right hand side is equal to